- Survey finds that over the course of your life, you’ll spend 43 days total trying to free a product from its packaging.

 - Whether it’s vacuum-sealed or over-taped, packages that are too hard to open cause one in three people to lose their temper!

-LONDON — The joy of receiving nightly gifts after lighting the menorah on Hanukkah or racing to the tree at the crack of dawn on Christmas to find a stockpile of presents may be what makes the holiday season so exciting across the world.
+LONDON — The joy of receiving nightly gifts after lighting the menorah on Chanukah or racing to the tree at the crack of dawn on Christmas to find a stockpile of presents may be what makes the holiday season so exciting across the world.
 But that excitement can quickly fade away once it comes to the act of opening up those thoroughly-packaged gifts — which, for many of us, may require scissors, box cutters, strong fingers, and lots of patience.
-In fact, a new survey of 2,000 British adults found that the average person will spend more than a half hour on Christmas day trying to free their gifts from their boxes or containers.
+In fact, a 2019 survey of 2,000 British adults found that the average person will spend more than a half hour on Christmas day trying to free their gifts from their boxes or containers.

 Of course, the frustration of opening an impossibly-sealed package isn’t just limited to the holidays.
 The survey reveals that the typical adult spends 19 minutes each week attempting to pry open a package.
 That’s the equivalent of 43 days when expanded over the course of an average person’s lifetime.
 Whether it’s over-taped, vacuum-sealed, locked up among a maze of cable ties, or encased in a vault of those plastic screws that can take a mind-boggling number of twists to slide off, it seems manufacturers these days are finding new ways to make a product insanely tough to open.